 Our mission is to ensure every student leaves Great Sankey articulate, resilient, compassionate and culturally aware.
 That they are inspired to contribute to society, are able to pursue careers they are passionate about and live, healthy, happy and fulfilled lives.

-Our ten school values fall into three pillars of community, learning and selfand these thread their way throughout our curriculum.
+Our five Core Values, Growth, Respect, Excellence, Aspiration and Teamwork thread their way throughout our curriculum.
 We believe that if children understand the purpose of what they are learning and why they are learning it; not only will they be more engaged but they are much more likely to remember what they have learnt and be able to use it again in the future.

 We also recognise the huge impact that learning beyond the classroom can have but appreciate we don’t know which moment at school will inspire a child or resonate with them later in their life.
 It could be the inspirational careers speaker, a museum or gallery visit, the Duke of Edinburgh’s Award expedition, a science experiment, or be on the sports field or theatre stage.
 What we do know is that if we ensure children seize as many opportunities as they can something has more chance to stick and act as a catalyst.